aijastaffie/home-service-notifier/README.md

+WARNING!!
+There is no real ADDON in here!!
+          This is only for Learning and testing purposes!!! ..to learn github and HA and other projects.

 # HomeServiceNotifier

 HomeServiceNotifier is a Home Assistant add-on to help you track and manage your home maintenance tasks and expenses.